 If you work in the construction industry, you know the many dangers that lurk on the job site.
 From time to time, it is common for accidents to occur.
 These accidents can cause injuries to workers.
 After injuries happen, it is essential to uncover the responsible party.
 Proving construction accident liability can be challenging, so it often requires help from an experienced lawyer who deals with these types of cases.
 If you or a loved one becomes hurt while at a construction site, you are likely facing expensive medical bills and the inability to work.
 It is important to identify the person who is liable for your injuries.
 If you are not receiving worker’s compensation benefits, it is essential to identify the guilty party and receive the justice that you deserve.
-At Haney, Moorman, and Paschal, let us handle your Huntsville accident liability case.
+At Haney Paschal & Romoser, let us handle your Huntsville accident liability case.

 Determining Liability When an Accident Occurs on a Construction Site

 There are many factors involved with determining the liable party in a construction site accident.
 It is essential to work alongside a trained attorney who understands how to identify the guilty party and the best way to argue for adequate compensation.
 When forming your case, it is vital to consider a few things.

 - Condition of the Construction Site.
 On any construction site, an employer must provide safe conditions and take safety precautions to make sure accidents are kept to a minimum.
 If no safety plans are in place, the owner of the site is liable for injuries from any accidents that result.
 If a victim can prove that there were no safety measures in place within a construction site, an employer may be liable for compensation.

 - Accident Location.
 When determining liability, it is essential to consider the location of the accident.
 It is important to research the number of prior accidents at the particular location.
 While gathering this evidence, it is possible to uncover a history of poor safety, which can be used by a lawyer to gain compensation for an injured client.